School of Music, Theatre, & Dance

 - private lessons and ensembles

-- Music (18 hours): The music minor includes music theory and music literature.
-Students also complete four hours of music performance, two hours of applied study, and two hours of participation in an ensemble.
+- Music (18 hours): The music minor includes music theory, aural comprehension, and music literature.
+Students also complete 4 hours of piano, 2 hours of applied study, and 2 hours of music ensembles.

 - Music Performance

 - Majoring in Music Business(15-16 hours): To ensure adequate performance level, students must audition on their primary instrument to be admitted into this program.
-Courses include six to eight hours in applied study, introduction to conducting, and specialized courses for singers, pianists, and instrumentalists.
+Courses include applied study, introduction to conducting, and specialized courses for singers, pianists, and instrumentalists.

 - Not Majoring in Music (18 hours): To ensure adequate performance level, students must audition on their primary instrument to be admitted into this program.
-Courses include eight hours in applied study, music theory, and piano.
+Courses include music theory, aural comprehension, piano, and private study.

 Learn more about AU’s StringFest, which is held each summer for high school string players.